LoganThatcher/LoganThatcher.github.io/LegendOfKyle.md

 ### Development

 This game was built in Unity with a five person team.
+My primary contribution to the game was a system for the creation of enemies (monsters).
+They were designed using a code structure that made it easy to interchange individual pieces to minimize repetition of code, while still providing a high degree of flexibility in behavior.
+I also contributed to visual aspects through my work on the camera movements, character animation, and particles.
+Within the team, I provided leadership, focused the direction of the project, and coordinated the integration of the game components.

 The game is playable on Kongregate at this [link](https://www.kongregate.com/games/SpikeHammer/the-legend-of-kyle)